 In all types of business, commercial disputes will arise from time to time.
 Occasionally they cannot be resolved without external assistance.
-We are very experienced at helping our business clients take a practical, commercial approach to managing disputes.
+Our specialist dispute management solicitors are very experienced in helping our business clients take a practical, commercial approach to managing disputes.
 We help them to minimise the impact of disputes on their business.

 If you are involved in a dispute, or if you think you may be heading towards one, then please speak to us.
 Our expert dispute management team will work with you to identify the issues at the outset, define the various outcomes you can expect to achieve, and help you to achieve those which best suit your needs.
 We will help you meet your objectives, on time and within budget.

 Get in touch with us by calling 0333 323 5292.
 Or fill in our online form, and we will get back to you as soon as possible.

 If your business is a large one then you’re probably involved in more transactions than most, and that means statistically you can probably expect to face disputes with more frequency than other smaller businesses.
 We are very experienced at working with management and commercial teams handling all types of claims, whether they are from consumers or against other businesses.
 We can also assist in establishing systems to manage disputes and claims so that the prospects of achieving the best results are built in right from the outset.

 SMEs and owner managed businesses make up the overwhelming majority of trading entities in the economy, and inevitably, therefore, most commercial disputes involve at least one party from this sector.
 Substantial or repetitive disputes can comprise a threat to the prosperity, or even the existence, of such businesses.
 Identifying the potential for a dispute to arise, and managing it effectively when it does, is critically important.
 Likewise, when resources are stretched, it is important to have the right legal support on hand whenever you need it, and to maintain complete control of budgets.
 We are very experienced in helping businesses to do this.
 If you need more information on the options for funding litigation, please click here